 Many jobseekers use the volunteering route to get into full-time employment.
 It’s an especially useful option for new graduates, who may not have any work experience; companies often prefer candidates with experience.
 It’s also beneficial if you want to get into a particular field, as you can gain relevant experience and make contacts that could lead to a job.
 There are benefits of volunteering but the downside is that you could end up just giving your time for free, plus some companies take advantage and never deliver on the vague promise of paid employment.

 With so many people chasing available jobs, you really do need to be original and inventive.
 That’s how some of the most successful people got their start in business.
 Fortune favours the bold!
 Try to think how the bosses think, and that could give you some clues as to what might work.
 What would impress you if you were hiring?
 Conversely, what would make you think that you’d never give this person a job?
 For example, dressing up as a character would probably make most bosses give you a wide berth, but could impress someone in a field where an ability to perform is an asset.

 One more thing before you go!

 There is one more great option you might not yet have considered.
 If you are failing to find a job by conventional or unconventional methods maybe there’s an entrepreneurial spirit lurking deep inside you that just needs some encouragement.
 Light its spark and start your own business.
-No one will ever say that a startup is easy but if you’ve got the seed of an idea that could be turned into a business and you don’t have a job, there is little to lose and a lot to be gained.
+No one will ever say that a startup is easy but if you’ve got the seed of an idea that could be turned into a business, no matter whether you want to start a skincare business or even open up your own clothing store, you might as well give it a shot!
+This is certainly a great option, especially if you don’t have a job.
+So if this is the route you’re thinking of going down, then be sure to do your research as there is little to lose and a lot to be gained.

 Joan Gilbert is a creative writer who spend a lot of time for learning writing methods.
 Nowadays she is planning to launch her own blog dedicated to development of creativity and writing tips.